Skip to content

 Fishpool Valley restoration project

-An ambitious five-year restoration project was recently completed in Fishpool Valley.
+We have completed an ambitious five-year restoration project in Fishpool Valley.
 The valley was remodelled in the early 19th century in the 'Picturesque' style.
 The stream was dammed to form a chain of artificial pools, and the valley sides were thickly planted with a mix of oak, ash, willow, poplar and evergreen species to suggest the 'bold roughness of nature'.

 Thanks to supporters, the team have been able to restore the dams, sensitively thin some of the tree cover to improve biodiversity, open up lost views and conserve the historic structures in the valley, including a gothic pumphouse, ‘Picturesque’ grotto and limekiln.
 New walks have also been created through the landscape and you can now step inside the pumphouse for the first time in many years.